Defending against OUI Refusals in Southern Maine

 A driver’s license is considered a privilege and not a constitutional right in Maine.
 As such, it is provided (and can be withdrawn) by the State.

-When it comes to Maine OUI laws, anyone who holds a driver’s license in the state must provide a chemical sample for testing upon the request of a law enforcement official, provided the officer has probable cause to believe that the suspect is operating a motor vehicle while under the influence of an intoxicant.
+When it comes to Maine OUI laws, anyone who holds a driver’s license in the state must submit a chemical sample for testing upon the request of a law enforcement official, provided the officer has probable cause to believe that the suspect is operating a motor vehicle while under the influence of an intoxicant.

 The chemical sample requested could be breath, blood, or urine and the sample requested may depend on whether the officer believes the impairment is from alcohol, drugs, or a combination of the two.